omega-scans/ani-scraper/SECURITY.md

 ## Reporting a Vulnerability

-Report Vulnerability To Us On Our Official Telegram Group https://t.me/TechZBots_Support
+Report Vulnerability To Official Telegram Group of the api https://t.me/TechZBots_Support

 Or Create A Issue In This Repo